-When doing digital marketing and search engine optimization for lawyers, it’s important to be mindful of your state’s bar regulations for advertising.
+When doing digital marketing, it’s important to be mindful of your state’s bar regulations for advertising.
 In this article we’ll go over some of the high level points to look out for.
 The lawyer advertising rules in Florida are some of the most restrictive in the country.
 On May 1, 2013, The Florida Supreme Court issued new advertising rules eliminating the distinction between information on the interior pages of an attorney’s website and general advertisements.

 Under the Florida Rule of Professional Conduct 4-7.13, attorneys are prohibited from making any claim about the attorney’s services that are not “objectively verifiable.”
 Some of the rules outlined in this section of the Florida Rules of Professional Conduct include:

 Does the advertisement fail to contain the name of at least one lawyer, the law firm or lawyer referral service responsible for the advertisement?

 - Is the name illegible or not reasonably prominent?
 Rules 4-7.12(a)(1) and Rule 4-7.12(d)

 - Does the advertisement fail to disclose the city, town or county of at least one bona fide office location of the advertising lawyer?